matias-dogliani/energybuild/README.md

 * After this, we assigned a **1 to the holidays and a 0 to the regular days**.
   We used this information (zeros and ones) as another imput.

+### Weather

+We did not implement pre-process on our data since we could not find, with visual analysis, any clear outlier.
+For a more detailed detection of outliers in further work, we can implement *gradient detection outlier*

+We implemented a linear interpolation for the missing values of temperature data.
+When we merged the Temperature data frame with the energy consumption data set, we realized that some points of temperature were missing (the data wasn't hourly stamped in some ranges).

+To have the same timestamps of the weather data and the energy reading we've used `pandas.merge()` function.
+Then, we replace the missing values with the `interpolate` function as we did in the energy consumption dataframe

 ## Model comparision

 In this [Jupyter Notebook](https://github.com/matias-dogliani/energybuild/blob/master/Training_Testing_model.ipynb)